erikarg/Project-Zoo-Functions/README.md

 Hi!

 This is my zoo functions project, developed while studying the first module (web development fundamentals) at Trybe.
+This is the last project of the module.

 ## Technologies